fraudalertbot/vouch-policy/policy.md

 ### 🚨 **Punishment for Fake Vouches:**
 1️⃣ **First offense:** Temporary vouch restriction.
 2️⃣ **Second offense:** Permanent vouch restriction & server-wide blacklist.

----

-## 🔹 Vouch Policy 1.5 - Editing or Deleting Vouches

-- **Users are NOT allowed to edit or delete vouches once submitted.**
-- If a mistake is made, **contact staff** instead of modifying or removing the vouch.
-- **Suspicious vouch deletions may result in a ban from vouching.**

----

 ## 🔹 Vouch Policy 1.6 - Disputes & Conflict Resolution